oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 ##LAB 2: MULTITENANCY CONFIGURATION

 1. cd /u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab2
-2. **mvn install -DLab2 -Djcs.ip=_{PUBLIC IP OF JCS INSTANCE}_ -Ddbcs.ip=_{PUBLIC IP OF DBCS INSTANCE}_**
-The above maven commands create users and populate the database for all the domain partitions, after that it creates three domain partitions dp1, dp2 and dp3.
+2. **mvn install -DLab2 -Djcs.ip=_{PUBLIC IP OF JCS INSTANCE}_ -Ddbcs.ip=_{PUBLIC IP OF DBCS INSTANCE}_** (This maven commands create users and populate the database for all the domain partitions, after that it creates three domain partitions dp1, dp2 and dp3.
 Basically it creates the similar environment as we have at the end of Lab 2 in workshop for on premise, but here on the cloud environment.

 You can access the Medrec application running in domain partition dp1 and dp2; you can also access the day trader application running in dp3 partition.
 Accessing Medrec application in dp1: [http://_{PUBLIC IP OF JCS INSTANCE}_/dp1/medrec](http://_{PUBLIC IP OF JCS INSTANCE}_/dp1/medrec)